White Snake (film)

-White Snake (白蛇：缘起 (白蛇：緣起, Báishé: Yuánqǐ, Pai^{2}shê^{2}: Yüan^{2}ch'ih^{3}, White Snake: The Origin)) is a 2019 Chinese-American computer animation fantasy film directed by Amp Wong and Zhao Ji, with animation production by Light Chaser Animation.
+White Snake (白蛇：缘起 (白蛇：緣起, Báishé: Yuánqǐ, Pai^{2}shê^{2}: Yüan^{2}ch'ih^{3}, White Snake: The Origin)) is a 2019 adult animated fantasy film directed by Amp Wong and Zhao Ji, with animation production by Light Chaser Animation.
 The film was inspired by the Chinese folktale Legend of the White Snake and was released in China on January 11, 2019.
 A sequel, Green Snake, was announced in 2020, and was released on July 23, 2021.

+The protagonist is a young adult white snake-demon Blanca (Bai Suzhen) who has taken on the appearance of a lovely human woman.
+She loses her memories while on a mission to assassinate a Daoist sorcerer, and is saved by a snake hunter.
+The two eventually fall in love, which strongly displeases her younger sister, Verta (Xiaoqing), the green snake-demon.

 The film has been featured in festivals including Annecy International Animation Film Festival, Fantasia International Film Festival, BFI London Film Festival, Sitges Film Festival, Warsaw International Film Festival, and Animation Is Film.

-Synopsis

-The story follows the Chinese fable the Legend of the White Snake.
-The protagonist is a young adult white snake-demon Blanca/Bai Suzhen who loses her memories while being disguised as a lovely human woman and falls in love with a snake hunter.
-This strongly displeases her young sister, Verta/Xiaoqing, the green snake-demon.